 This page lists my books and essays chronologically, with the most recent first.
 There are separate pages on this site for artmy writings on Alexander Hamilton; History, technology, and business; Writing, copywriting, and publishing; and Fearless Foreign Foods.
 For book recommendations for kids, see this page; for music and toys for kids, see this page.
 For essays on specific sculptures and other short pieces, use the Search function on this site.

 My supporters help make new works happen – thanks to all of you!
-To be notified when I publish new books and essays and/or to support my work, join my Sunday Recommendations list by visiting this page or sending an email to DuranteDianne@gmail.com.
+To be notified when I publish new books and essays and/or to support my work, follow me on Substack or send an email to DuranteDianne@gmail.com.

 2024